Education Grant Benefits and Opportunities

 With the cost of a college education continuing to rise, most students will need to consider various types of financial assistance.
 It is not unusual for a student’s college fund to be comprised of some combination of personal savings, family contributions, scholarships, grants and student loans.

 When preparing a college fund, no financial resource should be ignored.
 Education grants are one of the most popular, and most valuable, sources of financial assistance for college students.
 With the right grants, students can make their dreams of a higher education a reality.

 College grants are primarily awards of free money, that do not require any repayment on the part of the recipient.
+They can be directed toward specific educational expenses, specific types of students, or general purpose.
 Unlike scholarships, which are typically awarded on the basis of academic achievement or athletic, artistic or extracurricular performance, grants are awarded according to financial need.
 This is not to say that academic merit will not be considered, only that financial need is given greater weight in the final decision making process.

 As students begin to investigate possible grants for college, they will likely find a variety of award-for-service grants.
 These types of grants are typically allied to a distinct course of study, and are applied to students with definite career goals.
 Typically they address critical shortages in certain professional fields including healthcare, legal aid, teaching and social work.
 A grant-for-service requires recipients to agree to a predetermined term of service, working within their chosen field, at a critical need facility or in an under-served community.
 If the student fails to meet their obligations, the grant will revert to a standard student loan, and the student will be expected to repay all monies received plus interest.

 Grants for college-bound students are supported by a variety of different sources, including:

 - Federal and State Governments